mrpowers-io/spark-style-guide/README.md

 ## <a name='variables'>Variables</a>

 Variables should use camelCase.
-Variables that point to DataFrames, Datasets, and RDDs should be suffixed accordingly to make your code readable:
+Variables that point to DataFrames, Datasets, and RDDs should be suffixed to make your code readable:

 * Variables pointing to DataFrames should be suffixed with `DF` (following conventions in the [Spark Programming Guide](http://spark.apache.org/docs/latest/sql-programming-guide.html))